 Once back in the centre of Istanbul, try the hammam.
 To be honest, I do not think the massages were better than in Europe, but I found the experience very different and fun to try.

 I love soccer, but my passion is nothing compared to Turkish fans.
 It is the most popular sport in Turkey and if you go there when there is a match, going to the Stadium is a real experience.
-I have heard from teams engaged in European competitions that playing there can be very impressive: the noise, the atmosphere is unique.
+I have heard from teams engaged in European competitions that playing there can be very impressive: the noise and the atmosphere are unique.
 Besiktas, Fenerbahce and Galatasaray are the biggest teams to follow.

 Has anything changed since 2010?
 Have I skipped something you loved in Istanbul?
 Please add your tips in the comments below!